GEO vs SEO - What's the Difference and Do You Need Both?

 Direct Answer

 SEO ranks pages in Google.
 GEO gets you cited in AI answers.
-You need both — 93.67% of AI citations come from top-10 organic results.
+You need both - rankings and AI citations overlap substantially.

 Summary

 GEO focuses on AI-generated answer citations.
 SEO focuses on search rankings.
-They overlap (content structure, E-E-A-T) but GEO adds answer capsules, Speakable schema, Bing optimisation, and brand building.
-93.67% of AI Overview citations come from top-10 organic.
+They overlap (content structure, E-E-A-T) but GEO adds answer capsules, Speakable markup, Bing optimisation, and brand building.
+Rankings and AI Overview citations overlap substantially though many cited pages rank outside the top 10.

 This Page Covers